thicccat688/peerberrypy/README.md

   get_investment_status -> Gets percentage of funds in different investment statuses (Current, late by 1-15 days, 16-30 days, and 31-60 days).

 Marketplace/loan data functions:
-  get_loans -> Gets loans available for investment in the Peerberry marketplace according to the filters you specify. get_loan_details -> Gets available information about the loan, the borrower, and the loan's payments schedule. purchase_loan -> Invests in a loan with the amount you specify.
+  get_loans & get_loans_page -> Gets loans available for investment in the Peerberry marketplace according to the filters you specify. get_loans_page also returns metadata. get_loan_details -> Gets available information about the loan, the borrower, and the loan's payments schedule. purchase_loan -> Invests in a loan with the amount you specify.